Mardi Himal helicopter tour from Pokhara

 The standard tour

 Already in Pokhara?
-Then it is a single 4-to-5-hour morning: hotel pickup in Lakeside, flight from the domestic terminal, the landing at the base-camp area, and back to your hotel by late morning.
-The prices above are for this Pokhara start.
+Then it is a single two-hour morning: 6:30 AM hotel pickup, flight from the domestic terminal, the landing at Mardi Himal Base Camp, and back to your hotel by 8:15 AM.
+The per-person prices above are for this Pokhara start.

 From Kathmandu